 1,000 visitors to the gallery in 48 hours.
 600 copies distributed of a guerrilla ARTOFWEB minizine.
 30 new public domain gifs.
 12 skill-share workshops, some of them day-long.
 10 generative art exhibits, one exquisite corpse of many parts, hundreds of excited kids, a Minecraft fontface.
 A series of unexpected collaborations between machine, creator and curator.
 Paintings co-created with a troupe of drawing bots.
 10 amazing artists who stayed in the space to share their artworks live across both days, far longer than the 2 “office hours” they had signed up for.

-Our experiment in net.art (re)interpretation was both unexpected and inspiring – and it’s impossible to do it justice here.
-I wrote about the #ARTOFWEB story and how it relates to earlier net.art movements on Medium, and the bot-artists at Meemoo wrote this piece about their own experiences. #ARTOFWEB members, meanwhile, continue to create wonderful works and collaborate globally.
+Our experiment in net.art (re)interpretation was both unexpected and inspiring – and it is impossible to do it justice here.
+I wrote more about how #artofweb related to earlier net art movements on Medium, and the bot-artists at Meemoo wrote this piece about their own experiences, while #artofweb alumni continue to create digital artworks around the world.